reasonml-old/reason-react/documentation.md

 __This documentation assumes relative familiarity with ReactJS.__

+If reading a linear doc bores you, try this [alternative tutorial](https://github.com/glennsl/reason-react-quick-start/blob/master/quick-start.md)!

 ## JSX

 The JSX ppx transform resides in the Reason repo itself.
 The documentation is [here](https://github.com/facebook/reason/tree/master/src#jsx-transform-for-reactjs).